zemiak/books/README.md

 # books

 J2EE / JSF app for viewing a collection of eBooks
-It is mentioned as an optimized web frontend for Kindles, phones and tablets to allow to browse, search and download the books from the collection to a reading device,
+It is mentioned as an optimized web frontend for phones and tablets to allow to browse, search and download the books from the collection to a reading device.

 ## How to Build
 This project is developed on NetBeans 7.3.
 It uses a Derby database called "books", so you have to create that one in the NetBeans first.
 You can run the app on a J2EE server of your choice.